Don Quijote (store): Taiwan

-On 19 January 2021, the first Don Don Donki store in Taiwan was opened in the Ximending Shopping District, Taipei amid the coronavirus pandemic.
+In January 2021, the first Don Don Donki store in Taiwan was opened in the Ximending Shopping District, Taipei, amid the coronavirus pandemic.
 The three-floor outlet is open 24 hours a day and is located near Ximen metro station.
 It attracted more than 500 people who lined up in front of the outlet before its grand opening.

-On 20 January 2022, the second Don Don Donki store in Taiwan opened in the Zhongxiao Xinsheng business district of Taipei.
+In January 2022, the second Don Don Donki store in Taiwan opened in the Zhongxiao Xinsheng business district of Taipei.
 The second store is an underground single-floor store with an area of about 1,540 square meters (16,500 square feet).
 The store is located in close proximity to the Zhongxiao Xinsheng metro station.
-The Zhongxiao Xinsheng store will also open alongside four different kinds of booths selling Japanese foods; including MOCHI-MOCHI (selling freshly made mochi), Inari Sushi Tamaya (selling Inari sushi), Kondo (selling Japanese Wagyu beef skewers), and Color Food and Fitness (selling daifuku made with seasonal Japanese fruits).
+The Zhongxiao Xinsheng store will also open alongside four different kinds of booths selling Japanese foods, including MOCHI-MOCHI (selling freshly made mochi), Inari Sushi Tamaya (selling Inari sushi), Kondo (selling Japanese Wagyu beef skewers), and Color Food and Fitness (selling daifuku made with seasonal Japanese fruits).

-On 22 August 2023, the third Don Don Donki store in Taiwan opened in Citylink Nangang in Taipei.
+In August 2023, the third Don Don Donki store in Taiwan opened in Citylink Nangang in Taipei.

-On 9 November 2023, the fourth Don Don Donki store in Taiwan opened in Tiger City in Taichung, with a total area of about 1,800 square meters (20,000 square feet), which was the largest Don Don Donki in Taiwan to date.
+In November 2023, the fourth Don Don Donki store in Taiwan opened in Tiger City in Taichung, with an area of about 1,800 square meters (20,000 square feet), which was the largest Don Don Donki in Taiwan to date.

-On 7 December 2023, the fifth Don Don Donki store in Taiwan opened in Talee Department Store in Kaohsiung.
-It's currently the largest Taiwanese Don Don Donki with the area of nearly 3,000 square meters (32,000 square feet).
-The opening attracted nearly 2000 shoppers.
+In December 2023, the fifth Don Don Donki store in Taiwan opened in Talee Department Store in Kaohsiung.
+It is currently the largest Taiwanese Don Don Donki with the area of nearly 3,000 square meters (32,000 square feet).
+The opening attracted nearly 2,000 shoppers.
 This store contains three exclusive areas: Outdoor for outdoor products, Donki Sake for Japanese sake and Cocokawaii for kawaii items.